Loki-Astari/geeky-nextjs/content/posts/SlackMug.md

 This is a macro provided by NisseBolt that implements the ThorsMug interface for you.
 It creates an instance of `AppType`, passing an instance of `ConfigType` as the only parameter to the constructor.
 The `ConfigType` object is created from the config file (mentioned above) that was passed to Mug on startup.

 In this case, the `config` block from config.plugin is passed to the ThorsMug interface:

+The only requirement of the config object is that it has a member "slot" that is used by the Mug interface to distinguish multiple Mug handlers.

 ````JSON
 "config": {